Shaleeta/607-2024/Goblin.md

 - Today I looked at royalty-free music and found a few playlists that I feel match the theme and emotion of the story I will be reading.
 I found some on [Spotify](https://open.spotify.com/playlist/3ac7KKFi3O1pnBzVPtj7SB) and on YouTube here.

 I have started my audiobook cover.
 I've decided I want to stay true to the old aesthetic of The Princess and the Goblin.
 I'll be making my cover in Photoshop as it's what I'm most familiar with.

+### March 12th

+Today in class the focus was on audio and recording.
+I have mostly finished my audiobook cover for the time being but I will be sending it to Mauve to look over the fonts that I chose.
+For the fonts I found them on [Fontspace](https://www.fontspace.com/category/fantasy) and used "fantasy" as my prompt.